What are Social Sciences classes?

 - AP Macroeconomics – Covers the principles of economics that apply to an economic system.

-- AP Microeconomics – Covers the principles of economics that apply to the behavior of individuals.
+- AP Microeconomics – Covers the economics principles that apply to individuals’ behavior.

 - AP Psychology – Understand the ideas, theories, and methods of the scientific study of behavior and mental processes.